hcmlab/mobileSSI/README.md

 ![Logo](/logo/mobileSSI.png)
 # mobileSSI
 mobileSSI is a port of the [Social Signal Interpretation (SSI) framework](http://openssi.net/) to Linux and Android devices.
 Like SSI, mobileSSI is written in C++.
-Windows-platform dependend code was replaced by crossplatform compatible code.
+Windows-platform dependend code was replaced by crossplatform compatible code like C++11 standard threading.

 ## Features
 * same features as the SSI framework (Windows platform dependend plugins can't be included)